dafny-lang/dafny/Test/tutorial/induction-principle.md

 ### Refined induction principle - verifying `Pure`

-Stating an induction principle the way we did above allows to factorize a lot of work, but there are still some issues.
+Stating an induction principle the way we did above enables factorizing a lot of work, but there are still some issues.
 First, the proof of `Induct_Seq` goes through automatically in this case, but other cases of the AST and other lemmas may need a bit of manual work, for instance by calling intermediate lemmas.
 In order to do so, we